rubygems/bundler-site/source/localizable/v1.15/guides/creating_gem.en.html.md

 spec.add_development_dependency "aruba"
 ~~~

-Hot.
+Cool.
 Let's run `bundle install` to get these awesome tools set up.

 Our CLI is going to have two methods, which correspond to the two methods which we have defined
 in `Foodie::Food`.
-We will now create a _features_ directory where we will make sweet, sweet love
-to Aruba to write tests for our CLI.
+We will now create a _features_ directory where we will use Aruba to write tests for our CLI.
 In this directory we'll create a new file called
 _features/food.feature_ and fill it with this juicy code:

 ~~~ cucumber